 Let a Robot Clean Your Windows

-- Attach the cleaning pad and spray with cleaning solution.
-So that you know, the appliance has two built-in squeegees.
+- Attach the cleaning pad, and spray with cleaning solution.
+The appliance has two built-in squeegees.

-- Before the gizmo starts cleaning, it scans the window to find out the best path to take.
+- Position the cleaner on the window (inside or out).
+Before the gizmo starts cleaning, it will scan the window to find out the best path to take.

-- When the window is clean, the appliance will return to the starting position.
+- Once the window is clean, the appliance will return to the starting position.